breycarr/CV/README.md

 I worked for three years as a contractor in financial services and four years as a Human Resources Administrator in the not-for-profit sector, and my roles frequently had me exploring new software.

-Now I want a chance to be a part of an industry that lets me develop interesting new projects and continue to learn.
+Now I want a chance to be a part of an industry that lets me work on interesting new projects and continue to learn.

 ## Projects